Chocolate Peanut Butter Banana Granola Recipe29. December 2017

 I make several granola varieties including an apple spice and pumpkin granola.
 It's easy to swap out ingredients and come up with new flavors to try.
 Use honey instead of maple syrup or applesauce instead of pumpkin puree.
 The main thing I've learned is to keep the ratio of wet ingredients to dry ingredients about the same.
 Have fun coming up with your own version of this granola.

-Our Kraft Burst canning labels are the perfect match for chocolate granola jars!
+Our Kraft Apothecary Bakery Labels are the perfect match for chocolate granola jars!

 Sign up for our newsletter to get more recipes, gardening tips, product updates, & a 10% off coupon on your first order of canning labels in our shop.